Who was 18th century Swedish super-scientist Carl Linnaeus? What did he do that was so important and why should you visit his garden?

 The reconstructed gardens are here because Carl Linnaeus lived and worked in Uppsala where he was a professor of medicine at Uppsala University.
 The gardens are a copy of Uppsala University’s botanical garden as it would have looked during Linnaeus’ lifetime and have been restored according to his and Carl Hårleman’s design from 1745.

-All of the some 1,300 species in the garden are know to have been cultivated by the great man himself according to his own system and that makes it very special indeed.
+All of the some 1,300 species in the garden are known to have been cultivated by the great man himself according to his own system and that makes it very special indeed.

 Linnaeus taught students here, made scientific observations and a visit to the gardens brings you as close to the man as you’ll get.
 As well as strolling around the gardens pondering Linnaeus’ achievements, or just admiring how beautiful the place is, you can also visit Linnaeus’ former home and now museum.

 The gardens are situated at the same place as Uppsala University’s first botanical garden and have been restored according to his and Carl Hårleman’s design from 1745, the same design and look as during Linnaeus' lifetime.
 The Linnaeus Garden is just a short walk from the city centre, and it's open between May and September.